FortneyMFG/AgOpenGPS-Nexus/docs/templates/OPTION.md

 - Architecture outline / data flow
 - Dependencies / licenses
 - Performance notes (numbers if available)
+- Compatible with / blocked by other option families

 ## Pros
 - …